swaptacular/swpt-k8s-config/README.md

   * Minimize external dependencies, limited to:
     - an [Amazon S3]-compatible service for database backups;
-    - an [SMTP server] for sending emails to users and administrators;
+    - an [SMTP server] for sending emails;
     - an [OCI container image repository] for downloading Docker images;
     - a [CAPTCHA] service for sign-in and sign-up.

     By default, [hCaptcha] is used, but the integration is generic and can easily support other CAPTCHA services, including custom implementations.

 The rest of this file provides step-by-step instructions for deploying a Swaptacular node to a Kubernetes cluster.